 Our Socratic Literature Teacher

 Adam De Gree is a Philosophy graduate from the University of California, Santa Barbara and holds a Master of Arts in Philosophy, Politics, and Economics from Prague’s CEVRO Institute.
 His research covers the intersection of aesthetics and economic theory.
-He and his wife Tessa recently welcomed their first daughter, Amália, to their home in the historic city of Prague, Czech Republic.
+He and his wife Tessa are raising their three children in a quaint village in the Czech Republic.
 Adam is available to parents and students at [email protected]

 Pricing